 The grade point average is calculated by (1) multiplying the credits by the grade value which determines quality points; (2) adding the total number of quality points; (3) adding the total number of credits; (4) dividing the quality points by the quality hours.
-Transfer courses are not calculated in the grade point average, but are calculated in the grade point average for interinstitution courses.
+Transfer courses are not calculated in the grade point average; inter-institution courses are included.